Michael Bisping: Personal life

 Bisping met his Australian wife, Rebecca, in Manchester.
 The couple have three children and reside in Orange County, California.
 Their eldest son Callum is an accomplished wrestler, a CIF champion as a high schooler who currently competes in NCAA Division II out of San Francisco State University.
 Their third child was born just before Bisping set off to the USA for final preparation in his fight against Dan Miller.

 Bisping suffers from strabismus, which is a condition in which the eyes are not properly aligned when looking at an object.
 This was caused by a detached retina injury from the fight with Vitor Belfort at UFC on FX: Belfort vs. Bisping in 2013, which Bisping lost via technical knockout in round two.
 The loss was considered controversial, as at that time Belfort was on testosterone replacement therapy.
 Bisping stated his satisfaction after Belfort lost via a knockout from a front kick by Lyoto Machida on 12 May 2018 at UFC 224, in his retirement fight.

 It's very satisfying to see him [Vitor Belfort] lose if I'm honest.
 I don't care for the guy.
 I think he's built a career off being a cheat.
 The amount of insane steroids over his life, over his career, is evident to see.
 I mean you go back and look at his early career, the guy was insanely jacked.
 When we fought he was insanely jacked, and now you look at him and he looks like a f*cking beat up old man.
 And he's getting knocked out like so and performing like so.

 Bisping later lost all vision in his right eye, and wore an unsatisfactory cosmetic lens for some time before learning of an optician near his home who was able to manufacture a latex cosmetic which perfectly matched his real eye; he wears these to this day, calling it "the best three thousand dollars I ever spent in my life."

 Bisping's moniker, "The Count", was given by a ring announcer during a fight.

 My old manager told the ring announcer to introduce me as The Count.
 I said no at first, but I'm actually a Count in Poland (grandfather was a Polish Count).
 It embarrasses me a little bit.
 I made the mistake of telling someone at school and I was subsequently made fun of.

 Bisping made his UFC colour commentary debut on 2 February 2019 at UFC Fight Night 144 in Fortaleza, Brazil, after several appearances in the Dana White‘s Tuesday Night Contender Series commentary team in 2018.
 He then made his UFC pay-per-view commentary debut on 12 July 2020 at UFC 251 in Abu Dhabi, UAE.
 In 2023 he started commentating for Power Slap.

 Bisping is a Manchester United fan.
+He has a YouTube channel.
+In 2025, Bisping became a brand ambassador as part of a multi-year branding deal between the UFC and Spribe.